 Some people, like me, receive radioactive iodine treatments after surgery.
-This treatment is also known as Radioiodine, I-131 or RAI.
-The treatment gets rid of any remaining cancer cells or tissue that the surgeon might have missed, or that are located in other parts of the body.
-This is a painless, but very strange, procedure.
+This treatment is also known as Radioiodine, I-131, or RAI.
+The treatment gets rid of any remaining cancer cells or tissue that the surgeon might have missed or that are located in other parts of the body.
+This is a painless but very strange procedure.

-If RAI is part of your treatment, you will probably receive it between 3 and 6 weeks after your surgery.
+If RAI is part of your treatment, you will probably receive it between three and six weeks after your surgery.
 You will swallow the RAI in the form of either one or more capsules (pills) or a liquid.
 RAI works because the thyroid gland needs iodine and absorbs it from the bloodstream.
 When you swallow the RAI (the isotope I-131), it goes through your bloodstream to your thyroid tissue.
 The radiation destroys thyroid cells, both cancerous and normal thyroid cells, with minimal effects on the rest of your body.